IRohithSaxenaI/Reddit-to-insta-poster/README.md

 Post content from reddit directly to instagram.

-I wrote some code to download reddit jpeg using reddits praw module now i am trying to automate the posting those images on insta
+I wrote code to download reddit jpeg using reddits praw module now i am trying to automate the posting those images on insta